-This is the question that been asked many times but yet to be answered satisfactorily by the agency itself…
+This is the question that been asked by many but yet to be answered satisfactorily by the agency itself.

-The above is just examples of how enforcement agents should ideally act in discharging his duties.
-I say ideally because in reality, things are not so smooth sailing as we have not been seeing the proper discharge of duty by enforcement agencies such as the police and MACC when it comes to politicians from the ruling parties.
+The above are just examples of how enforcement agents should ideally act in discharging their duties.
+I say ideally because, in reality, things are not so smooth sailing as we have not been seeing the proper discharge of duty by enforcement agencies such as the police and MACC when it comes to politicians from the ruling parties.
 As many of us would say in disappointment, “the big fish is yet to be caught”.

 Yes, investigation papers have been opened on politicians like Khir Toyo but what is the good of investigations when it is yet to see the light of the day.
 Despite the obvious evidence (as uncovered by Selcat), Khir Toyo is still roaming around creating unnecessary problems in Selangor.

 What about the purported commission that was paid in defence deals?
-What about the 60 page document that was submitted to MACC in early January 2009 by the opposition?
+What about the 60-page document that was submitted to MACC in early January 2009 by the opposition?
 What about the revelation that has been surfacing on the Sarawak’s Chief Minister’s questionable wealth and overseas properties?
-How about the revelation that politicians have been sending millions through unregulated hawala system?
+How about the revelation that politicians have been sending millions through an unregulated hawala system?

-What is the point of utilising tax-payers’ money, time and manpower in investigations of corrupt acts if at the end of the day, the perpetrator cannot be prosecuted in a court of law?
+What is the point of utilising taxpayers’ money, time and manpower in investigations of corrupt acts if, at the end of the day, the perpetrator cannot be prosecuted in a court of law?
 When this happens, how MACC expects people to respect it?
-How it expects people to give it the opportunity and time to prove itself?
+How does it expect people to give it the opportunity and time to prove itself?

-But then again, we do not want an agency that only acts against the opposition whilst look the other away on corruption by the ruling politicians involving millions, billions of taxpayers’ money.
-We do not want an agency that is seen to be certain political party’s stooge (they may not have intended to be one but actions speaks louder than words).
+But then again, we do not want an agency that only acts against the opposition whilst looks the other away on corruption by the ruling politicians involving millions, billions of taxpayers’ money.
 We do not want an agency that is feared by whistle-blowers and not feared by those who are corrupt to the core.
-We do not want an agency where a witness ends up dead after a questionable, late night interrogations.
+We do not want an agency where a witness ends up dead after questionable, late-night interrogations.

-If MACC can prove us wrong and show (with strong actions, not with empty talks) that it is dedicated to fighting corruption on both side of the political ground and is fearless, then perhaps, we may give it opportunity and time to prove itself.
+If MACC can prove us wrong and show (with strong actions, not with empty talks) that it is dedicated to fighting corruption on both sides of the political ground and is fearless, then perhaps, we may give it the opportunity and time to prove itself.